LostAbaddon/jLAss/README.md

 	-	Use `suicide` to tell main thread to kill current thread worker
 -	ThreadPool<br>
 	A thread pool which can choise thread automatically.
+-	ThreadPool.create(size, files, data)<br>
+	Create a batch of threads with init files and data.
+-	ThreadPool.load(files)<br>
+	Make all threads load files.
+-	ThreadPool.request(event, data, cb)<br>
+	Choose a free thread or a thread with least tasks to run the given event;
+-	ThreadPool.requestAll(event, data, cb)<br>
+	Make all thread to do the job.
+-	ThreadPool.evaluate(fun, data, cb)<br>
+	Choose a free thread or a thread with least tasks to do the evaluation;
+-	ThreadPool.refresh([files])<br>
+	Kill the free threads and reload it, with the files set in `create` or the given files;
+-	ThreadPool.refreshAll([files])<br>
+	Kill the free threads, and when the busy threads finish all their jobs then suicide, and reload all the threads with the files set in `create` or the given files;
+-	ThreadPool.killAll()<br>
+	Kill all the threads and release the pool.

 ## Datastore and Cache